awsdocs/amazon-eks-user-guide/doc_source/configure-kubectl.md

 # Configure kubectl for Amazon EKS<a name="configure-kubectl"></a>

-Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the [Heptio Authenticator](https://github.com/heptio/authenticator)\.
-Beginning with Kubernetes version 1\.10, you can configure the stock kubectl client to work with Amazon EKS by installing the Heptio Authenticator and modifying your kubectl configuration file to use it for authentication\.
+Amazon EKS uses IAM to provide authentication to your Kubernetes cluster through the [AWS IAM Authenticator for Kubernetes](https://github.com/kubernetes-sigs/aws-iam-authenticator)\.
+Beginning with Kubernetes version 1\.10, you can configure the stock kubectl client to work with Amazon EKS by installing the AWS IAM Authenticator for Kubernetes and modifying your kubectl configuration file to use it for authentication\.

 **To install kubectl for Amazon EKS**